JIllWesterfelhaus/ReactPortfolio/README.md

 ## Credits

 I would like to thank Nick Elliot, my instructor; and Chris McLaughlin, TA, for helping me with the code.
+I also want to thank Alex Bailon and Jee Zhou for helping me create clickable links on the portfolio page.

 I would like to thank Alex Bailon, Bikram Shankar, Zaki Khan and Kyle Resurreccion for the amazing job they did coding the Flyte! app.